saltstack/salt/doc/topics/tutorials/pillar.rst

     salt '*' state.apply edit.vim pillar='{"pkgs": {"vim": "telnet"}}'

+This will attempt to install telnet on your minions, feel free to uninstall the package or replace telnet value with anything else.

 .. note::

-    This will attempt to install telnet on your minions, feel free to uninstall the package or replace telnet value with anything else.
+   Be aware that when sending sensitive data via pillar on the command-line that the publication containing that data will be received by all minions and will not be restricted to the targeted minions.
+This may represent a security concern in some cases.

 More On Pillar
 ==============